 YesWeHackEDU builds bridges between universities and communities

-Bug bounty programmes include concrete incentive structures and processes designed to encourage individuals with a range of experience and talent to identify and report potential security vulnerabilities.
+Bug bounty programs include concrete incentive structures and processes designed to encourage individuals with a range of experience and talent to identify and report potential security vulnerabilities.
 Embracing this idea requires a real sense of agency on the individuals.
 Yet, relying on the person alone is short-sighted at best.
 Collaboration through practical situation awareness thus leverages an innovative way for formal education to keep up with the rapidly evolving talent need landscape.

 YesWeHackEDU is a unique and fully-fledged educational platform in both its approach and outreach.
 It mobilises real-world data in a structured way.
 Alongside diverse training environments matching different student levels, YesWeHackEDU provides a reliable methodological approach to vulnerability report composition and constitutes a tangible evaluation tool.

 Academia needs to capitalise on the available online tools for teaching and welcome innovative approaches to training.
 YesWeHackEDU is one such progressive development.
-Three main educational scenarios made possible by YesWeHackEDU: as part of a cybersecurity curriculum; as a module for Computer Science curricula more broadly (e.g. software development, data science); as part of life-long learning programmes.
+Three main educational scenarios made possible by YesWeHackEDU: as part of a cybersecurity curriculum; as a module for Computer Science curricula more broadly (e.g. software development, data science); as part of life-long learning programs.

 YesWeHackEDU as part of a formal cybersecurity curriculum